apache/nuttx-website/community.md

 #### Feature Requests

 Enhancement requests for new features are also welcome.
-The more concrete and rationale the request is, the greater the chance it will incorporated into future releases.
+The more concrete and rational the request is, the greater the chance it will be incorporated into future releases.

 ### Source Code